bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ##### 1. Create the SSM Command Document for Updating

-The following steps will create an SSM Command Document that will update a Bottlerocket node to the latest version of Bottlerocket.
+The following steps create an SSM Command Document that will update a Bottlerocket node to the latest version of Bottlerocket.

 1. Go to the [SSM Console](https://console.aws.amazon.com/systems-manager/).
 2. Click on "Documents" in the left-hand menu.